Hyperdimension Neptunia is an anime based on a role-playing video game. The anime is produced by David Production, and is directed by Masahiro Mukai.

 The Goddesses have a couple of forms they take on.
 In their human form, they look like little girls.
-In their Goddess form, they look like women; when they’re in Goddess form, most of them have noticeably large breasts that are flaunted by what they wear.
-I think this is probably one of the factors that led FUNimation to make this stream available to viewers 17 years of age and older.
+In their Goddess form, they look like women.
+When they’re in Goddess form, most of them have noticeably large breasts that are flaunted by what they wear.

 At the beginning of the first episode, the four Goddesses come together to make a treaty which forbids them from taking Share by force, and it also causes the Goddesses and their younger sisters to have a new stage to their relationships with each other.

 Noire receives a call that monsters are bothering some of the citizens in her state, so she has Neptune and the others with them accompany her.
 The monsters are called Dogoos, and kind of look like dogs that only have heads.
-Noire has Neptune go after them by herself; however, a couple of her friends join in when they see that she’s being outnumbered.
-During the battle with the Dogoos, the monsters start licking at Neptune and the others; sometimes, they’re trying to lick them in some rather inappropriate places.
-This innuendo is probably another reason for the age restriction on FUNimation’s site.
+Noire has Neptune go after them by herself.
+However, a couple of her friends join in when they see that she’s being outnumbered.
+During the battle with the Dogoos, the monsters start licking at Neptune and the others.
+Sometimes, they’re trying to lick them in some rather inappropriate places.

 Additional posts about Hyperdimension Neptunia: